 Identify vulnerabilities and predisposing conditions that affect the likelihood that the threat events of concern result in adverse impacts.

 Determine the likelihood that threat events of concern result in adverse impacts, considering: (i) the characteristics of the threat sources that could initiate the events; (ii) the vulnerabilities/predisposing conditions identified; and (iii) the organizational susceptibility reflecting the safeguards/countermeasures planned or implemented to impede such events.

 Determine the adverse impacts from threat events of concern considering: (i) the characteristics of the threat sources that could initiate the events; (ii) the vulnerabilities/predisposing conditions identified; and (iii) the susceptibility reflecting the safeguards/countermeasures planned or implemented to impede such events.

 Determine the risk to the organization from threat events of concern considering: (i) the impact that would result from the events; and (ii) the likelihood of the events occurring.

-Step 3: Communicating and Sharing IT Risk Assessment Information
+Step 3: Communicate and Share Security Risk Assessment Information

 We communicate the assessment results via a risk register that identifies, describes and ranks the risk level of each risk.
 With this detailed summary, we ensure that leaders across the organization have the appropriate information to guide decisions.